 City Stadium - Richmond Kickers

-The Richmond Kickers were founded in 1993 as a member of what was then known as the United States Interregional Soccer League, or USISL.
-Although top-division soccer has enjoyed stability in the United States for the past 20-plus years with the success of MLS, the lower divisions have not.
+The Richmond Kickers were founded in 1993 as a member of what was then known as the United States Interregional Soccer League (USISL).
+Although top division soccer has enjoyed stability in the United States for the past 20-plus years with the success of MLS, the lower divisions have not.
 This has meant the Kickers have bounced from league to league and level to level in various incarnations of the USISL and its successor, the United Soccer League.
-As of 2018, the Kickers play in the USL’s only division, the second level of the American soccer pyramid, but change is on the horizon yet again as they will be moving down to USL’s newly-created second tier next year.
+In 2019, the USL was renamed the USL Championship, with another league below it, which rather confusingly was named USL League One.
+While the vast majority of USL teams stayed in the Championship, the Kickers moved down to League One, where they remain to this day.

 The official capacity of City Stadium is 22,611.
-However, this includes the east stands, which have not been in use for some time due to needed upgrades which have not been performed.
+However, this includes the east stands, which have not been in use for some time due to needed upgrades that have not been performed.

-There is one entrance to City Stadium on the west side.
-Once you enter, you will find stands on both sidelines, but the one on the east (far) sideline is not in use due to needed repairs.
-On the near sideline, all seats are general admission bleachers without backs except one section of reserved chair backs bolted onto the bleachers at midfield.
-Interestingly, the reserved section alternates rows between chair backs and plain bleachers, but the latter do not appear to be in use as anything other than a footrest or a ledge to store food and beverage.
-There is one scoreboard available behind the north goal which shows the score, the clock, and the number of shots on goal for each team as well as two random zeroes which don’t seem to signify anything.
-Goals, cards, and substitutions are announced over the PA system, but it can be hard to hear at times.
+There is one entrance to City Stadium, on the west side.
+Once you enter, you will find stands on both sidelines, but the ones on the east (far) sideline are not in use due to needed repairs.
+On the near sideline, all seats are general admission bleachers without backs except one section of reserved chairbacks bolted onto the bleachers at midfield, which are reserved for season ticket holders.
+There is one digital scoreboard that theoretically shows shots on goal as well, but when we went, that remained at zero for both teams for the whole game, even as they recorded multiple shots on goals and the Kickers even scored twice.

 Being a minor league team, the club tries to entertain fans, but since there are no breaks other than halftime, this is harder than it would be at a minor league baseball game.
-There is a crossbar challenge and a frisbee toss at halftime, and live music on the concourse prior to the match, but not much during the game itself.
-The Kickers have a named Kickeroo, a kangaroo who makes periodic appearances.
+However, they still do a good job, rolling the stadium lights during pregame and after goals.
+There are also contests during halftime.
+The Kickers have a kangaroo mascot named Kickeroo, who interacts with the fans during the game.

 Those looking for other entertainment while in town can check out the Byrd Theatre, also in Carytown.
 History buffs might enjoy the numerous Civil War sites located in and around Richmond, which was of course the former capital of the Confederacy and played a major role in the war.